DarkmiraTour/community-event-manager/README.md

 ## Access

-Once you already `make install` the project, run it with:
+Once you are ready `make install` the project, and run it with:

 ``` bash
 make
 ```

-Then you should access to:
+Then you should be able to access:

 * Application : [http://127.0.0.1:8080](http://127.0.0.1:8080)
 * Minio : [http://127.0.0.1:9001](http://127.0.0.1:9001)
 * Mailhog : [http://127.0.0.1:8025](http://127.0.0.1:8025)

-(NOTE: If you’re using Docker Toolbox, change 127.0.0.1 by the ip of your virtual machine, ie 192.168.99.100)
+(NOTE: If you’re using Docker Toolbox, change 127.0.0.1 to the IP of your virtual machine, ie 192.168.99.100)

 ## Test